Naxaes/coroutines/README.md

 * Only supported for *Linux* or *macOS* for **x86\_64** or **AArch64**.
 * It's not as memory efficient as stackless coroutines (and it's stackful as stackless requires language support), and context switches are slower.
 * SIMD registers are currently not saved.
+* Only working with clang as GCC doesn't support naked functions.